jameoco/Project-1/README.md

 - Filebeat is used to monitor log files or locations you specify, collects log events, then logs them within elasticearch or Logstash for indexing
 - Metricbeat is used for collecting informatuion of the operating system and services running on the server.
 ​
-The configuration details of each machine may be found below.
+The configuration details of each machine may be found below.<br>
--

 | Name       | Function   | IP Address | Operating System |
 |------------|------------|------------|------------------|
 | Jump Box   | Gateway    | 10.0.0.2   | Linux            |